-Depending on your tech-savvy, there are many options to put your brand online.
-Two of the best on the market at Wix and Squarespace, which offer easy-to-use designs and require little technical skill to implement.
+Depending on your level of tech-savviness, there are many options to put your brand online.
+Two of the best on the market are Wix and Squarespace, which offer easy-to-use designs and require little technical skill to implement.
 You’ll pay about $10 per month.

 For content heavy websites, you’ll want to consider WordPress, the most popular content management system on the market.
 It offers robust features and publishing capabilities and is popular with many designers, making it easy to find someone to build your website for you, if you so desire.

 Strikingly is another powerful option for people looking to get online fast.
 Offering both free and premium options, the site allows for a direct import of your LinkedIn profile to formulate a simple, one-page site that easily presents your work.